-

 Every day is a festival in Nepal – we just don’t happen to know, because of the multiple ethnic groups and their own culture & traditions, something is always happening somewhere.
 Despite the popular everybody’s festivals, every ethnic group – more than 125 speaking their own language – have their own distinct style of worship to a variety of deities, following with a ceremony or rituals accordingly.

-We will stop at three different temples - Indrayani Temple, Shobha Bhagwati Temple and Bijeswori Temple before arriving at Swayambunath Stupa.
+We will stop at two different temples - Indrayani Temple and Shobha Bhagwati Temple before arriving at Swayambunath Stupa.

 To enter Swayambunath Stupa – travelers need to pay Rs 200 as entry fee.
 All the other attractions are free to enter, although you can make a small donation for the temple if you like.